 - Brixadi, from Braeburn, has been tentatively approved by the FDA, but is not yet available on the market.
 Brixadi is a long-acting, extended-release buprenorphine injection given either weekly or monthly for the treatment of opioid use disorder (OUD).

-Probuphine consists of four, one-inch-long rods that are implanted under the skin in the upper arm and provide a constant, low-level dose of buprenorphine for six months.
+In May 2016 the FDA approved Probuphine (buprenorphine) implant for the maintenance treatment of opioid dependence.
+Probuphine consisted of four, one-inch-long rods that were implanted under the skin in the upper arm to provide a constant, low-level dose of buprenorphine for six months.

-In May 2016 the FDA approved Probuphine, the first buprenorphine implant for the maintenance treatment of opioid dependence.
-Probuphine is for use as part of a complete opioid dependence treatment program including counseling and psychosocial support.
+Probuphine was used as part of a complete opioid dependence treatment program including counseling and psychosocial support.
 Buprenorphine is classified as a opioid partial agonist.

-- How long does Suboxone stay in your system?
+- How long does buprenorphine stay in your system?